GluuFederation/docs-clustermgr-prod/beta/source/authentication/index.md

 # Authentication
-There are two ways to configure authentication to Cluster Manager:
+There are two ways to login to Cluster Manager:

 1. Local authentication using the default admin user;
 1. Authentication against your Gluu Server(s) using oxd.